NeuroTechX/ntx_slack_archive/eegdata.md

  >If it's a recording session file then it should have gains and zeros with it and those could be separate files with a raw export.
 If it's an ERP written out then it should be microvolts and you don't need any cal values.

+7/28/2017 5:35 PM

+ **fred-simard** :

+ >nedack I built a python API to a mongodb database to store trial-based timeseries and related information.
+It works fairly well, but it lacks a few features and I'm spending my time on another project right now.
+Still, it provides a starting point if you want to adapt it for your own needs.
+Otherwise I suggest you use CSV files, that's the quick and dirty way.